Social Welfare Lawyers in the Centre of Birmingham

 Andy Marlow

 Andy has completed the Bar Professional Training Course and was called to the Bar in 2016.
 Having previously worked as a paralegal in commercial property matters, and having also previously volunteered to help applicants in Employment and Support Allowance appeals and defendants in possession claims, he moved to the Community Law Partnership in 2018.
 He initially worked full time on the Housing Possession Court Duty Scheme.
-He now acts as a Trainee Solicitor, assisting clients in matters relating to defending possession proceedings, taking action on disrepair, homelessness and unlawful eviction.
+He now acts as Solicitor, assisting clients in matters relating to defending possession proceedings, taking action on disrepair, homelessness and unlawful eviction.
 Andy qualified as a solicitor on the 13th March 2023.

 Fiona McGilvray